In some cases, you are required to have medical clearance before you can travel.

 Where possible, MEDAs should be submitted 3-14 days prior to travel.
-We endeavour to approve MEDAs rapidly, however if submitted within 3 days of intended date of travel we may not be able to provide clearance for your preferred departure date due to logistical and/or medical reasons.
+We aim to approve MEDAs quickly, however if your request is submitted with three days of intended travel date we can't guarantee approval before your departure.
+This may be due to logistical and/or medical reasons.

 The document consists of three sections:

 - MEDA Part 1 is the form for you or your Travel Agent to complete.

 - MEDA Part 2 is for your Doctor to complete.

 Once both Part 1 and Part 2 have been completed, please return them to your travel agent or Air New Zealand Paxcare MEDA & Special Handling Desk by fax or e-mail.
 Contact details are on the bottom of the MEDA forms.